-For the years ended December 31, 2019, 2018 and 2017:
+For the years ended December 31, 2020, 2019 and 2018:

-(1) Deductions from the allowance for doubtful accounts equal accounts receivable written off against the allowance, less recoveries.
-Deductions from the reserves for inventory excess and obsolete items equal inventory written off against the reserve as items were disposed of.
+- (1) Result of adopting ASU 2016-13, Financial Instruments Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments. - (2) Deductions from the allowance for doubtful accounts equal accounts receivable written off against the allowance, less recoveries, as well as foreign currency translation adjustments.
+Deductions from the reserves for inventory excess and obsolete items equal inventory written off against the reserve as items were disposed of, as well as foreign currency translation adjustments.